The Township of Springwater enforces by-laws around animal control, and approves and inspects kennels.

 Proposed Canine Control By-law

 The Township of Springwater is currently reviewing the Animal Control By-law.
 Township staff are seeking feedback on the new proposed Canine Control By-law, which will replace the Animal Control By-law.
-Please complete the survey to share your thoughts.
+The online survey has closed and staff are reviewing the results.

 To submit additional comments on the proposed Canine Control By-law please email the By-law Services Department or submit written comments to: